-The Complete Packing List For Staying Warm in Southern Utah This Winter
+The Complete Winter Camping Packing List for Staying Warm in Southern Utah

 Come winter, it can get a little chilly in parts of Southern Utah.
 But with a little extra planning, good layers and the right equipment, you can enjoy Utah's national parks in the solitude of winter, whether you're camping or not.

 The arid, high elevation climate of Utah's Colorado Plateau means long stretches of brilliant sun with only sporadic bouts of dramatic weather.
 Come winter, things can get chilly, especially at night.
 For most travelers, Southern Utah winters prevent comfortable camping, and occasional snowfall can make outdoor adventure a little more challenging.
-With a little extra planning, good layers, and the right equipment, however, you can enjoy Utah's national parks in the solitude of winter.
+With a little extra planning, good layers, and the right equipment, however, you can enjoy Utah's state and national parks in the solitude of winter.

 A breathable, waterproof or highly water-resistant jacket is a must for winter adventuring in Southern Utah.